Japanese commerce raiders Aikoku Maru and Hōkoku Maru: Third voyage

+Aikoku Maru and Hōkoku Maru also opened fire at 12:00 hours and soon straddled Ondina.
+The first hit on Ondina blew off part of the main mast; the third shell fired by Ondina hit Hōkoku Maru, apparently with little effect.
+The gun commander, Able Seaman H. Hammond, RANR, ordered the DEMS crew, three British army gunners, four navy gunners and a Dutch merchant navy gunlayer, to check fire when Bengal crossed between the ships and Hammond took the opportunity for the crew to have a smoke break.
+Hōkoku Maru was not built as a warship and lacked watertight bulkheads.
+A hit near the stern caused an explosion and a list developed.
+Shells toppled from their lockers and sailors fell overboard, the engine-room caught fire and power was lost.
+Hōkoku Maru was so severely damaged that Imazato ordered "abandon ship".
+There were no reports of damage or casualties on Aikoku Maru, that achieved several hits on Ondina.

-The Aikoku Maru picked up a total of 278 survivors from a crew of 354.
-Captain Imazato was one of the 76 killed during the action.
-There were no reports of damage or casualties aboard the Aikoku Maru, which soon avenged her sister ship, scoring several hits on Ondina.
-Nevertheless, her shells and torpedoes had little effect on the empty tanker, as the large number of watertight tanks could keep it afloat under the most difficult circumstances.
-Aikoku Maru also fired at the Bengal, which had shortened the range to about 2,200 m.
-One shell from the Japanese ship hit her in the forecastle, but did little damage.
-Her gunners had been firing continuously at the Japanese, claiming several hits but their ammunition supply was soon depleted.
-At 1245, her last shell had been fired and her captain decided there was little he could do for the Ondina.
-He steamed away at full speed, chased by gun splashes.
-After laying a smokescreen, she took a hit in the stern which had no effect on her escape.
-The last the men aboard Bengal saw of the Ondina was her trying to evade the shells, continuously straddled by the Aikoku Maru.
-A shell was seen hitting her abaft the bridge.
+Aikoku Maru had hit Ondina several times but shell- and torpedo-fire had little effect on the empty tanker as it had so many watertight tanks.
+Aikoku Maru also fired on Bengal, that had shortened the range to about 2200 m.
+A shell in the forecastle did little damage but the gunners had been firing continuously at the Japanese ships, claiming several hits before exhausting their ammunition supply.
+At 12:45, with no ammunition, Wilson decided there was little he could do for the Ondina and steamed away at full speed, chased by gun splashes; the last the men aboard Bengal saw of the Ondina was it being straddled by Aikoku Maru, a shell hitting her abaft (behind, towards the stern) the bridge.
 Some time later, a second explosion was seen aboard Hōkoku Maru, still burning and sinking.
 After leaving the scene, Bengal set course for Diego Garcia, where the captain reported the Ondina and one enemy AMC sunk.